Strong Evidence Against a Statistically Isotropic Universe

 The correlation factor -- the factor by which $p_4$ exceeds the product of the four individual $p$-values -- is thus consistently less than $100$, so that $p_4$ is vastly smaller than the minimum of the individual $p$-values.
 Most of that correlation factor is accounted for by the correlation between $S_{1/2}$ and $\sigma^2_{16}$, but recall that even $p(S_{1/2},\sigma^2_{16}) < \frac{1}{10} \mathrm{min}(p(S_{1/2}),p(\sigma^2_{16}))$.

 As remarked above, here we have worked with CMB-only simulated sky maps, i.e., we did not add simulated noise to our realizations of the CMB sky.
 This is motivated by the fact that the \Planck\ (and \WMAP) measurements of large-scale CMB temperature fluctuations are almost completely cosmic-variance-limited so that we do not expect the noise to significantly affect our results and conclusions.
-This is further supported by the fact that when we calculated $p$-values of anomaly statistics and compared them to the corresponding \Planck\ values they agreed.

-Working with noise-free simulations makes it possible to create ensembles of $10^8$ realizations, which would not have been possible if we had added noise to the simulations, as not more than $1000$ noise simulations are available for the \Planck\ sky maps.
-Additionally, WMAP and \Planck, with very different noise structures and properties, have both detected the large-scale anomalies with very similar individual $p$-values, showing that the anomalies are very unlikely to be due to experimental noise.
-Given that, it is very hard to see how the noise would be responsible for all the anomalies together or how the noise would significantly affect the joint $p$-values, i.e., the correlations between anomalies.
+To confirm this, we conducted the same study on the \Planck\ FFP10 simulations \cite{Planck:2015txa} and found nearly identical results.
+This is further supported by the fact that our calculated $p$-values of anomaly statistics agree with the corresponding \Planck\ published values.
+Additionally, WMAP and \Planck, with very different noise structures and properties, have both detected the large-scale anomalies with very similar individual $p$-values.
+Given these points, it is very hard to see how the noise would be responsible for all the anomalies together.
+Working with noise-free simulations makes it possible to create ensembles of $10^8$ realizations, which would not have been possible if we had added noise to the simulations.

 We have also not attempted to simulate residual foregrounds.
 The \texttt{Commander}, \texttt{NILC}, \texttt{SEVEM}, and \texttt{SMICA} teams have done that better than we can hope to.
 It seems extraordinarily unlikely that all four of these foreground removal methodologies would leave behind the identical anomalies, with nearly the same values on all of the \Planck\ maps (and similarly for all the foreground-removed \WMAP\ maps).